-- 1.10.27 When starting valproate, measure the person's weight or BMI and carry out a full blood count and liver function tests. - Advise people taking valproate, and their carers, how to recognise the signs and symptoms of blood and liver disorders and to seek immediate medical help if any of these develop.
-Stop valproate immediately if abnormal liver function or blood dyscrasia is detected. - 1.10.29 When prescribing valproate, be aware of its interactions with other anticonvulsants (particularly carbamazepine and lamotrigine) and with olanzapine and smoking.
+- 1.10.29 When starting valproate, measure the person's weight or BMI and carry out a full blood count and liver function tests.
+Do not offer valproate to women and girls of childbearing age (including young girls who are likely to need treatment into their childbearing years) unless other options are ineffective or not tolerated and the pregnancy prevention programme is in place.
+See the MHRA safety advice on valproate use by women and girls. [amended 2020] - 1.10.30 Advise people taking valproate, and their carers, how to recognise the signs and symptoms of blood and liver disorders and to seek immediate medical help if any of these develop.
+Stop valproate immediately if abnormal liver function[17] or blood dyscrasia is detected. - 1.10.31 When prescribing valproate, be aware of its interactions with other anticonvulsants (particularly carbamazepine and lamotrigine) and with olanzapine and smoking.